 Exterior flooring.- Jet Mist granite and cast-in-place concrete with tabby finish.

 I.M.
-Pei was born in China on April 26, 1917, in Canton, Guangzhou, China.
-When he was 17 years old, he traveled to the United States, initially attending the University of Pennsylvania in Philadelphia before transferring to the Massachusetts Institute of Technology, where he earned a bachelor's degree in architecture in 1940.
+Pei was born in China on April 26, 1917, in Canton, Guangzhou, China and died on May 16, 2019 (at the age of 102), in Manhattan, New York, United States.
+When he was 17 years old, he travelled to the United States, initially attending the University of Pennsylvania in Philadelphia before transferring to the Massachusetts Institute of Technology, where he earned a bachelor's degree in architecture in 1940.

 Pei soon continued his studies at Harvard University's Graduate School of Design, where he had the opportunity to study with German architect and founder of the Bauhaus design movement Walter Gropius.
 During World War II, Pei took a break from his education to work for the National Defense Research Committee.
 In 1944, he returned to Harvard and earned his master's degree in architecture two years later.
 Around this time, Pei also worked as an assistant professor at the university.